Thousands gather in New Mexico for the largest powwow in North America

 Queton, who served as the head gourd dancer at the university’s recent spring powwow, said ceremonial dances are deeply rooted in community, identity and cultural values.

-It’s a struggle to keep traditional cultural practices and commercial powwows from being lumped into the same category, he said.
-They have very different meanings in Native American and Indigenous cultures.
+It is a struggle to keep traditional cultural practices and commercial powwows from being lumped into the same category, he said.
+Powwow ways and ceremonial traditions have different meanings in Native American and Indigenous cultures.

 There has been a focus on promoting smaller powwows held in tribal communities.
 Queton said these gatherings serve as a way for people who live elsewhere to return home and reconnect with their families and the land, and to share traditions with younger generations.